 Here are the latest hiring plans from retailers:

-J.C.
-Penney: The struggling retailer said it will hire about 35,000 temporary workers as it prepares for the holiday rush, roughly in line with 2011's hiring levels, before the company did away with most coupons and sales.
-Last year, J.C.
-Penney did not disclose hiring plans when ousted CEO Ron Johnson was at the helm and the retailer decided to forgo its typical holiday sales and instead hold sales only on Black Friday and Cyber Monday.
+JC Penney: The struggling retailer said it will hire about 35,000 temporary workers as it prepares for the holiday rush, roughly in line with 2011's hiring levels, before the company did away with most coupons and sales.
+Last year, the company did not disclose hiring plans when ousted CEO Ron Johnson was at the helm and the retailer decided to forgo its typical holiday sales and instead hold sales only on Black Friday, and Cyber Monday.
 During that holiday quarter, the company's same-store sales plummeted 31.7 percent.
 Since then, frequent sales have returned.
-During J.C.
-Penney's most recent quarter, CEO Mike Ullman said its top priority "has been to improve traffic and purchase conversion by reconnecting with our customer who frankly had lost faith in us" and that "bringing back promotions was a critical first step."
+During the company's most recent quarter, CEO Mike Ullman said its top priority "has been to improve traffic and purchase conversion by reconnecting with our customer who frankly had lost faith in us" and that "bringing back promotions was a critical first step."

 Toys R Us: The toy retailer said it plans to add 45,000 employees to staff its stores and distribution centers.
 This is roughly on par with its hiring plans last year.
-Hiring for distribution positions began in July while in-store hiring began last week.
+Hiring for distribution positions began in July while in-store hiring begins this week.

 EBay: To meet the holiday order rush, the online retailer announced 800 job openings at its Eau Claire, Wis., fulfillment center and another 2,000 jobs at its Louisville, Ky., center.
 They include seasonal and permanent positions.

 —By CNBC's Katie Little.
 Follow her on Twitter @KatieLittle.
 Reuters contributed to this report.